What is Hydrogen Sulphide?

 Hydrogen Sulphide (H2S) is a colourless gas with a rotten egg odour which is commonly referred to as ‘sewer gas’.
 Hydrogen Sulphide is highly poisonous and highly corrosive in wastewater applications.
 There are various problems associated with hydrogen sulphide generation, such as toxicity, noxious odours, and the generation of corrosive sulphuric acid.

 Sulphur is present in human and livestock waste as organic sulphides, such as mercaptans and disulphides.
-It is also present in rainfall, primarily over metropolitans areas, but the most common source of sulphide is in domestic wastewater as sulphate.
+It is also present in rainfall, primarily over metropolitan areas, but the most common source of sulphide is in domestic wastewater as sulphate.

 These sulphide-containing contaminants will either be oxidized (react with metals to form insoluble metal sulphides) or be released to the sewer.
 When sewage becomes stagnant H2S is generated in the anaerobic conditions.
 H2S can start to form sulphuric acid in lift stations and wastewater treatment plants, which will corrode cement and steel structures.

-Hydrogen sulphide is a toxic concern for wastewater operators, especially if odour-masking agents are used, since it can affect the nervous system causing headaches, nausea, irritation of the skin, eyes, and respiratory tract, and at high doses it can cause death.
+Hydrogen sulphide is a toxic concern for wastewater operators, especially if odour-masking agents are used, since it can affect the nervous system causing headaches, nausea, irritation of the skin, eyes, and respiratory tract.
+At high doses it can cause death.
 The high toxicity associated with hydrogen sulphide is due to its ability to bind to iron centers in mitochondrial cytochrome enzymes, which effectively stops cellular respiration and deprives essential organs of energy.
 Although humans do possess enzymes in the liver that oxidize hydrogen sulphide to sulphate, high concentrations of hydrogen sulphide will overwhelm human hydrogen sulphide oxidative enzymes.

 Many wastewater facilities that experience sulphide problems generally use aeration, chemical oxidizers, such as hydrogen peroxide, and/or odour-masking agents (essential oils), but these only mask the underlying problem and do not actually remove the sulphur/sulphide molecules from the system.